SFrame is a new format for stack walking, suitable for

 Currently, Binutils enforces a single-element structure within each

-section, regardless of whether it resides in a
+.sframe section, regardless of whether it resides in a

 relocatable object or final executable.
-This approach differs from DWARF
+While the

 This design choice stems from Linux kernel requirements, where kernel

-format for efficient runtime processing.
-Consequently, GNU ld merges all
+single indexed format for efficient runtime processing.
+Consequently,

-relocatable linking
+deviates from standard relocatable linking

 conventions that suppress synthetic section finalization.